IDE Remote Mode

 When AK_DEBUG=1 or AGENT_KANBAN_DEBUG=1 is enabled, the sidebar shows the active capture file plus the extension log folder and primary log file path.

-- Open File opens the current
+- Open File opens the current capture file directly in VS Code (Copilot's

-chatSessions/<session-id>.jsonlfile directly in VS Code - Live Tail opens a read-only live tail view that refreshes as VS Code writes to the capture file
+chatSessions/<session-id>.jsonlor Claude Code's session transcript, depending on the active agent) - Live Tail opens a read-only live tail view that refreshes as the agent writes to the capture file

 - Open Log File opens the extension's current rolling log file in VS Code